 TIP provides land owners and operators with an incentive to return land to production on an expiring CRP Contract in a way that preserves established conservation practices.
 It also provides an opportunity for beginning and socially disadvantaged farmers and ranchers to purchase their own land or rent land.

-For more information on enrolling in TIP, please scroll down to the Participant Information section on the page.
+For more information on enrolling in TIP, please scroll down to the Participant Information section or download the TIP fact sheet.

-Beginning or Socially Disadvantaged Farmers or Ranchers may be eligible to re-enroll the land in CRP continuous Signup Programs.
 New owners and operators may also be eligible to enroll in the Conservation Stewardship Program or Environmental Quality Incentives Program, both initiatives of the USDA Natural Resources Conservation Service (NRCS).
-To learn if there are qualified buyers or sellers in your area interested in TIP, visit TIP Net.

 For further information about the program, including CRP contract expiration rules, rental payment information, maintenance criteria, and land requirements, visit your local FSA office.

 Here you’ll find definitions related to qualifying for TIP.